 So this year I decided to compromise and pulled together a fantastic no-bake Butterfinger cream pie.

-This pie is made with a simple graham cracker crust, an easy no bake cheesecake filling and oodles of chopped up Butterfinger NestEggs.
+This pie is made with a simple graham cracker crust, an easy no bake cheesecake filling and oodles of chopped up Butterfinger candy.

-This easy cream pie takes only a few minutes to make and the ingredients are so very easy.
+This easy no bake cream pie takes only a few minutes to make and the ingredients are so very easy.

 All you need on your shopping list is:

-- Prepared graham cracker pie crust (or make your own with graham crackers, sugar, and butter)
+- Prepared Graham Cracker Pie Crust: you can buy one from the store or make your own with just graham crackers, sugar, and butter

 Optional Extras for Decorating: